The procedure for using the Library’s 3D printer is as follows:

 - Any 3D drafting software may be used to create a design as long as the file can be saved in .stl, .obj, or .thing file format.
 WCPL uses Sketchup which is free to download.

-- The Library has computers with CAD software (Sketchup) at the Main and Bob Kirby Branches that may be used to create a design.
+- The Library has computers with CAD software (Sketchup) at the Main Library and the Bob Kirby Branch that may be used to create a design.

 - Digital designs also are available from various file-sharing databases such as Thingiverse.

 - Persons wanting to use the 3D printer can use the attached form or email their file (in .stl, .obj, or .thing file format) to [email protected] Staff will add the model to the printing queue.

 - If there is high demand, the Library will schedule only one print per day per person or entity.

 - The files will be readied for printing in MakerWare or other authorized software.
 The Library will view all files in MakerWare or other authorized software before printing.